Web Client SDK is in Pilot

 3. We're actively developing this SDK and it could change/break unexpectedly; please don't use in production.
 This just applies to this SDK; the rest of Verify Push is stable for production use.

-This Twilio Verify Push Web Client SDK helps you verify users by adding a low-friction, secure, cost-effective, "push verification" factor into your own web/desktop app.
+This Twilio Verify Push Web Client Library (SDK) helps you verify users by adding a low-friction, secure, cost-effective, push verification or device approval factor into your own web/desktop app.
 It works by enrolling your app (e.g. Owlbank.com) running on a browser/device (e.g. Chrome on a Mac) into a secure key for Verify Push.
 When your app backend needs to verify that the user is who they say they are, you challenge the user via your app to prove that they still possess the secure key stored locally in the browser.

-You can run the Verify Push Web Client SDK in your existing app and verify a user via push verification using Verify Push API.
+You can run the Verify Push Web Client Library in your existing app and verify a user using Verify Push API.
 This Verify Push Quickstart will walk you through the entire process step-by-step, starting with setting up your Twilio account all the way through verifying a user using your existing app and backend.

 - Configure Push Credential and Verify Service